Scaly-breasted woodpecker: Taxonomy and systematics

-However, the scaly-breasted woodpecker's taxonomy is unsettled.
-BirdLife International's Handbook of the Birds of the World (HBW) follows the recommendation in a 2018 paper and treats the four as subspecies of the waved woodpecker (C. undatus).
-This article follows the four-subspecies model.
+This article follows the separate species, four-subspecies, model.

 Description

 The scaly-breasted woodpecker is about 23 to 26 cm long.
-The nominate subspecies C. g. grammicus weighs 63 to 75 g, C. g. verreauxii weighs 63 to 75 g, and C. g. latifasciatus weighs 63 to 75 g.
+The nominate subspecies C. u. grammicus weighs 63 to 75 g, C. u. verreauxii weighs 63 to 75 g, and C. u. latifasciatus weighs 63 to 75 g.

 In the nominate subspecies, both sexes' heads are rufous-chestnut with a pointed crest; the crest usually has black streaks.
 Males have a wide red patch from behind the bill to the ear coverts; females lack it.
 Both sexes of adults are mostly rufous-chestnut with a pale greenish-yellow to yellow-buff rump.
 Their upperparts have narrow black bars that are slighter on the uppertail coverts.
 Their flight feathers are blackish with narrow rufous edges and pale greenish-yellow bases.
 The top side of their tail feathers is brown-black with chestnut edges and sometimes chestnut bases; the tail feather's undersides are brown or yellow-brown with cinnamon bases.
 Their underparts are rufous-chestnut with paler flanks that can be yellowish buff.
 Their breast has black bars and the belly sparse black spots.
 The adult's shortish bill is greenish to yellow-green or ivory, their iris red, and their legs dark greenish gray to gray.
 Juveniles are very similar to adults but their head is darker and their upperparts paler with wider bars.

-Subspecies C. g. verreauxii has lighter barring on its underparts than the nominate.
-C. g. subcervinus is more cinnamon on its rump and flanks than the nominate, without a yellow tone.
-C. g. latifasciatus has pale cinnamon upperparts with yellow to buffish feather bases that show, and its rump is very pale.
+Subspecies C. u. verreauxii has lighter barring on its underparts than the nominate.
+C. u. subcervinus is more cinnamon on its rump and flanks than the nominate, without a yellow tone.
+C. u. latifasciatus has pale cinnamon upperparts with yellow to buffish feather bases that show, and its rump is very pale.
 The mantle has wider bars than the nominate and the underparts are much paler.